PratapSingh13/AWS-Tutorial/AWS-Lambda/AWS Lambda.md

 ### How Lambda Works! ###
 - First you need to upload your code to lambda in one or more lambda.
 - AWS Lambda will execute the code in your behalf.
-- After the code is invoked lambda automatically provosioning and managing the required servers.
+- After the code is invoked lambda automatically provisioning and managing the required servers.

 ### AWS Lambda vs AWS EC2 ###